Below is a list of frequently asked questions about homeowners insurance

 Am I required to have homeowners insurance if I own a home?

 Unlike driving a car, you can legally own a home without homeowners insurance.
-However, if you finance your home with a mortgage, your lender most likely will require you to have home insurance coverage to protect your home in case of damage cause by unforeseen circumstances, such as fires or natural disasters.
+However, if you finance your home with a mortgage, your lender most likely will require you to have home insurance coverage to protect your home in case of damage caused by unforeseen circumstances, such as fires or natural disasters.

 If you live in an area that is prone to flooding or earthquakes, your lender may also require you to purchase flood insurance or earthquake insurance.